dlebed/secure-constants/README.md

 - **Security-Focused**: Uses cryptographically secure random number generation
 - **Reproducible Generation**: Optional seed parameter for deterministic output
 - **Balanced Bit Distribution**: Prefers constants with roughly equal 0s and 1s for better security properties
-- **Comprehensive Output**: Provides hex values, distance matrix, and statistics
+- **Comprehensive Output**: Provides hex values, distance matrix, statistics, and clustering analysis

 ## Security Applications

 This tool is designed for embedded systems security scenarios:

-- **Fault Injection Resistance**: Constants with high Hamming distance make it harder to glitch one value into another
+- **Fault Injection Resistance**: Constants with high Hamming distance and well-distributed bit differences make it harder to glitch one value into another
+- **Localized Attack Protection**: Clustering analysis prevents concentration of bit differences in specific bytes/regions vulnerable to targeted attacks
 - **State Machine Security**: Use as magic numbers for secure state transitions
 - **Error Detection**: Corrupted constants are more likely to be detected
 - **Command Validation**: Secure command codes that resist bit-flip attacks